Craig Adamson, Ph.D.

-Dr. Adamson oversees all CSF Buxmont restorative programs and initiatives.
-These include day treatment/alternative education, in-home and community-based counseling, foster care and conferencing programs for at-risk youth and their families in eastern Pennsylvania.
-Dr. Adamson’s dedication to introducing restorative programming in community-based settings, empowering families, keeping youth connected to their families and providing quality restorative services to families and youth is central to his work at CSF Buxmont.
+Dr. Craig Adamson oversees all CSF Buxmont restorative programs and initiatives.
+These include day treatment/alternative education, in-home and community based counseling, foster care and conferencing programs for at-risk youth and their families in eastern Pennsylvania.
+Craig’s dedication to introducing restorative programming in community based settings, empowering families, keeping youth connected to their families and providing quality restorative services to families and youth is central to his work at CSF Buxmont.
 He has been with the organization in counseling and administrative positions since 1995.
-Dr. Adamson is Provost at the International Institute for Restorative Practices (IIRP) Graduate School.
+Craig is Provost at the International Institute for Restorative Practices (IIRP) Graduate School.
 His interests include the influences of restorative practices in justice, education, counseling and adult learning.
-Dr. Adamson is a Certified Alcohol and Drug Counselor.
+Craig is a Certified Alcohol and Drug Counselor.
 He earned a Master of Restorative Practices and Youth Counseling from the IIRP in 2008 and a Ph.D. in Education from Lesley University in 2012.

 Michael DeAntonio, Ph.D.